-Medley Management Inc. (the "Corporation") is an asset management firm offering yield solutions to retail and institutional investors.
-The Corporation's national direct origination franchise provides capital to the middle market in the U.S. The Corporation, through its consolidated subsidiary, Medley LLC, provides investment management services to permanent capital vehicles, long-dated private funds and separately managed accounts and serves as the general partner to the private funds, which are generally organized as pass-through entities.
+Medley Management Inc. is an asset management firm offering yield solutions to retail and institutional investors.
+The corporation's national direct origination franchise provides capital to the middle market in the U.S. Medley Management Inc., through its consolidated subsidiary, Medley LLC, provides investment management services to permanent capital vehicles, long-dated private funds and separately managed accounts and serves as the general partner to the private funds, which are generally organized as pass-through entities.
 Medley LLC is headquartered in New York City and has an office in San Francisco.